 A. SUMMARY OF ADMINISTRATIVE PROCEDURE

-This procedure pertains to all advances made by check or cash for the purpose of travel or other business expense; the procedure establishes maximum advance amounts and requires timely accounting by employees.
+This procedure pertains to all advances made by check or cash for travel or other business expense; the procedure establishes maximum advance amounts and requires timely accounting by employees.
 Unreturned advances will be subject to collection through payroll withholding if necessary for collection.

-2. Internal Revenue Service Regulations (Reg.
-Sec.
-1.62-2) - Cash advances and expense reimbursements must be reported as income on an employee's Form W-2 subject to income tax withholding UNLESS paid under an "Accountable Plan."
-An Accountable Plan is one that satisfies 4 requirements:
+1. Internal Revenue Service Regulations (Sec.
+1.62-2) requires that cash advances and expense reimbursements must be reported as income on an employee's Form W-2 subject to income tax withholding UNLESS paid under an "Accountable Plan."
+An Accountable Plan is one that satisfies three requirements:

 a.
-Business Connection - Advances must be limited to reasonable job-related expenses expected to be incurred by the employee and, the employee would be eligible for a tax deduction on his/her Form 1040 if the employee paid them out of his/her own pocket.
+Has a business connection - Advances must be limited to reasonable job-related expenses expected to be incurred by the employee, and the expense type may be allowable as a tax deduction.

-d.
-Unspent Advance Must Be Returned - Employees are required to return to the employer, within a reasonable period of time, any amount advanced that is in excess of the substantiated expenses.

 c.
+Unspent Advance Must Be Returned - Employees are required to return to the employer, within a reasonable period, any amount advanced that is in excess of the substantiated expenses.

-Substantiation - All travel expenses must be substantiated with appropriate supporting documentation (original receipts) on an itemized USNH Personal Reimbursement Form (or on a Petty Cash Voucher in the case of travel paid from petty cash) according to USNH and campus policy and procedures detailed elsewhere.
+b.
+Substantiation - All travel expenses must be substantiated with original receipts accompanying an itemized USNH Personal Reimbursement Form (or on a Petty Cash Voucher in the case of travel paid from petty cash).
 Any advances must be referenced on the reimbursement form to ensure that the reimbursement total is appropriately reduced by the amount advanced.

 B. DETAILED OPERATING PROCEDURES

-The USNH Travel Coordinator is responsible to maintain a detailed list of all employees with advances outstanding.
+a.
+Maintain a detailed list of all employees with advances outstanding.
 The list will include the employee's name and USNH ID#, the amount of the advance, the date the advance was issued, the date the advance is expected to be returned (e.g., trip return date plus 10 days), and the dates reminders were sent to the employee.
-The list must be reconciled each month and sent to the USNH Disbursement Manager by the 10th day of the following month, even if no employee is presently delinquent.
+The list must be reconciled each month and sent to the USNH Director of Accounts Payable and Payroll by the 10th day of the following month, even if no employee is presently delinquent.

-The USNH Travel Coordinator will clear/cancel any open credit invoice transactions in the AD System.
+e.
+USNH Disbursements Services will clear/cancel any open credit invoice transactions in the Banner System.